OHSU MINF 705B / MINF 709A

 Objectives

-The goal of this course is to provide a detailed overview of clinical informatics for medical students who want to learn more or possibly pursue a career in the field.
-The course provides up-to-date details on current events in the field, including electronic health records, data standards and interoperability, clinical decision support, data science and artificial intelligence, population health, patient engagement, and telemedicine.
-It also describes and sets the context for new technologies, such as SMART on FHIR, machine learning, wearables, and blockchain.
-Although the course has a clinical orientation, many non-clinicians working in health IT environments have found the course accessible and the knowledge gained invaluable to their professional development.
+The goal of this course is to provide a detailed overview of biomedical and health informatics.
+It provides up-to-date details on current events in the field, including electronic health records, data standards and interoperability, clinical decision support, artificial intelligence (AI), population health, patient engagement, and telehealth.
+It also describes and sets the context for new technologies, such as SMART on FHIR, large language models (LLMs), generative AI, and wearables.

 SOM MD Program Competencies